-- 24.1 If, in the opinion of the departmental representative, the nature of the formal allegation is such that if proved it would result in no, or a very small, amendment to the decision of the examination board for undergraduate or taught graduate students and there is no other justification for further time being spent on the allegation, then they may invite the student to consent to a disposal. - 24.2 The departmental representative should present the offer of a disposal formally and in writing to the student.
+26.1 If, in the opinion of the Departmental representative, the nature of the formal allegation is such that if proved it would result in no, or a very small, amendment to the decision of the examination board for undergraduate or taught graduate students and there is no other justification for further time being spent on the allegation, then they may invite the student to consent to a disposal.

+- 26.2 The Departmental representative should present the offer of a disposal formally and in writing to the student.
 The allegation should be fully explained, specifying the passages of any work thought to be affected and in the case of plagiarism including the suspected sources and any related evidence which will normally include reports generated by text matching software.
-The student must be given a time limit of not less than five working days to either accept or decline the disposal.

-- 24.3 Where the student chooses to accept this offer, they must do so formally and in writing.
+The student must be given a time limit of not less than five working days to either accept or decline the disposal. - 26.3 Where the student chooses to accept this offer they must do so formally and in writing.
 A note will then be placed on their central file held by the Student Services Centre identifying that the offence was alleged and considered.
-The Academic Advisor or Supervisor may counsel the student as to their future behaviour.
-The examination board for undergraduate or taught graduate students will be informed of the decision; if the student's overall mark profile is borderline and they have submitted exceptional circumstances, the board will be entitled to take the allegation into account when deciding whether or not to apply the normal application of the classification scheme. - 24.4 Normally the affected work should have already been marked and that mark should be returned.
+The Academic Mentor or Supervisor may counsel the student as to their future behaviour.
+The examination board for undergraduate or taught graduate students will be informed of the decision; if the student's overall mark profile is borderline and they have submitted exceptional circumstances, the board will be entitled to take the allegation into account when deciding whether or not to apply the normal application of the classification scheme. - Normally the affected work should have already been marked and that mark should be submitted to Student Services in the normal way.
 Where a mark has not yet been agreed, a mark should be determined by excluding any plagiarised material or unauthorised content and assigning a mark only to the non-plagiarised/authorised material.
-A department will normally use text matching software to determine the plagiarised material to be excluded.
-A similar approach may be used for exam misconduct, with the examiners excluding any material in the submission that has been identified from unauthorised material used during the exam or unauthorised work written in breach of Regulation 6.3 above.
+A Department will normally use text matching software to determine the plagiarised material to be excluded.
+A similar approach may be used for exam misconduct, with the examiners excluding any material in the submission that has been identified from unauthorised material used during the exam or unauthorised work that is identified under Regulation 7 above).
 Once marked by internal examiners the external examiner must be consulted.
-For the avoidance of doubt, where the work has not yet been marked the student must be informed of the way in which the work will be marked and accept the offer of a disposal before a mark is returned. - 24.5 If the student does not so consent, the allegation will be considered by an Assessment Misconduct Panel.
+For the avoidance of doubt, where the work has not yet been marked the student must be informed of the way in which the work will be marked and accept the offer of a disposal before a mark is returned. - 26.5 If the student does not so consent, the allegation will be considered by an Assessment Misconduct Panel.